 IMITATION - using a strong shared text as a model from which pupils internalise the key language features.
 Internalising the text includes— Text mapping (writing a text as a set of images that can be read aloud), learning to recite the text in its entirety, boxing up (looking at the text structure and identifying where key components are used and analysis (analysing the language and structure of a text in order to understand the ‘tools’ used for different forms, text types and genres.

 INNOVATATION –using the structure and language patterns of the model text for shared planning and writing in a new, but closely related, context.
-Pupils innovate texts in sections over the course of a week so that they can create a supported model similar to the original model text.
+Pupils innovate texts in sections so that they can practise the style before writing it.

 INVENTION / INDEPENDENT APPLICATION – pupils independently writing that text type in English lessons and where possible across the curriculum.

 Demonstrations (Modelling): Working from a model text to demonstrate how to write each text type.
 Teacher demonstrates how to write that genre referring to the model and talking through their decisions, rehearsing sentences, making alterations and re-reading to check for accuracy and sense.
 Use ‘Toolkit’ for that genre. - (Imitations and Innovation)

 Shared Writing: Using the shared writing strategy enables teachers to make the writing process concrete and visible to students.
 In shared writing, the teacher and students compose text together, with both contributing their thoughts and ideas to the process, while the teacher acts as scribe, writing the text as it is composed.
 The purpose of shared writing is to model the thought process involved in writing and allow students to engage in and focus on the process.
 The teacher, ac ng as scribe, frees students from that aspect of the writing process so that they can focus exclusively on the thinking involved in writing.
 Shared writing is also a powerful method for direct teaching of key skills and concepts needed in the writing process. - (Innovation)